 Do you suffer from trauma or PTSD?
-A trauma therapist like myself can help you work through it; otherwise, this process can be scary, painful and re-traumatising.
+A trauma & PTSD therapist like myself can help you work through it; otherwise, this process can be scary, painful and re-traumatising.
 You probably already know that trauma can create chaos.
-Your life may spin out of control.
+Your life may be spinning out of control.
 Maybe you feel numb, angry, hypervigilant or never safe.
-As a result, it damages your health, social life, relationships, education and work.
+As a result, it may have damaged your health, social life, relationships, education and work.
 But you can heal with the help of an experienced trauma therapist specialist like myself.
 And no, that does not have to take months or years to achieve.

 A therapist who specialises in trauma & PTSD

 Trauma is a very specialised area, which is why you must seek treatment from a trained and experienced trauma therapist (who has undergone trauma-informed and trauma-specific training).
-A PTSD specialist who understands and knows how trauma impacts a person's mind, brain and body.
+A PTSD specialist who understands and knows how trauma impacts a person’s mind, brain and body.

 Take this metaphorical example.
 If a patient sees a GP to discuss complications from recent heart surgery, does that make the GP a cardiologist?
 Of course not.
 An ethical and competent GP would refer the patient back to the specialist (the cardiologist).
 In the case of trauma and PTSD, you must see a trauma specialist, a knowledgeable and skilled therapist who can actually help you.

 My trauma therapy involves the processing of trauma-related memories and feelings.
 This means that unlike other therapies, memories are ‘time-stamped’ so the brain, mind and body knows it is in the past.
 It stops ‘poking you’.
 The intense emotions attached to the traumatic memory, simply disappear.
 As a result, you will feel more resilient, calm, confident, and be able to trust yourself and others.